USPSTF / Other Collaborating Organizations

 Institute for Clinical and Economic Review (ICER)

-ICER produces rigorous independent assessments of new medical interventions to support value-based insurance benefit designs, coverage and reimbursement policy, and patient-clinician decision support tools.
+ICER produces rigorous independent assessments of new medical interventions to support value-based insurance benefit designs, coverage and reimbursement decisions, and patient-clinician decision support tools.
 As part of an assessment of CT colonography for primary colorectal cancer screening, ICER commissioned a cost-effectiveness analysis using one of the colorectal cancer CISNET models.

 District of Columbia Health Department